a-rouxel/simca/docs/index.rst

 Main Features
 =============

-:code:`simca` includes four main features:
+SIMCA includes four main features:

 - **Scene Analysis** (only with GUI): for analyzing multi- or hyper-spectral datasets.
 It includes vizualization of data slices, spectrum analysis, and dataset labeling.